Repeat stowaway bypasses security, arrested at Las Vegas airport: police

 “Rice additionally told [an FBI agent] she has attempted to sneak on multiple flights in the past to various locations both domestically and internationally but has not always been successful,” police said.

 According to police, Rice snuck through TSA security at LAX on Jan.
-7. She then waited in a gate area for a day before boarding the Las Vegas-bound flight, police said.
+7. She then waited in a gate area for a day before boarding the Las Vegas-bound flight.

 Family members told police Rice “has snuck on numerous domestic and international flights to their knowledge.”